 Producers can be certified to the CanadaGAP® Program by organizing themselves as a Group and running a central food safety management system.

 This approach was developed based on GLOBALG.A.P.’s group certification scheme.
-If cost considerations are the driver for group certification, it should be noted that this approach, to date, has proven most beneficial to larger groups (e.g., at least 75 members) where existing resources of the group can be effectively applied and economies of scale achieved.
+This approach has proven most beneficial where existing resources of the group can be effectively applied and economies of scale achieved.

-The Global Food Safety Initiative (GFSI) in May 2010 formally benchmarked and recognized certification options B and C as meeting international requirements for food safety.
-Re-benchmarking to GFSI Version 7.1 was completed in June 2018.
+The Global Food Safety Initiative (GFSI) has formally benchmarked and recognized certification Options B as meeting international requirements for food safety.

 Essentially, Group Certification offers a two-layered approach to auditing, involving:

 i.
 Use of qualified internal auditors engaged by the Group to audit member sites (i.e., production, storage and packing locations) and internally audit the Group Management System, and